Features

 Risk signals

-The assessment can call out missing experience, employment gaps, multiple short stints, and other signals worth probing.
+The assessment can call out missing experience, employment gaps, multiple short job stints, and other signals worth probing.

 Condensed rubric example